 Here, First, %I is replaced by 'tbl_test' and %L is replaced by 'test'

 Example 4: Using dynamic SQL inside PostgreSQL function

 CREATE OR REPLACE FUNCTION public.fn_test_dynamic_sql( tbl_name text sorttype text, test_id integer) RETURNS TABLE() LANGUAGE 'plpgsql' COST 100 VOLATILE ROWS 1000 AS $BODY$ BEGIN RETURN QUERY EXECUTE format('select be.id, from %I t where m.commodity_id = %s order by t.amount %s',tbl_name,test_id,sorttype); END; $BODY$;

 When you run this function, then fn_test_dynamic_sql(text, text, integer) gets created.

-Here, First, %I is replaced by 'any tablename passed in the first parameter in function', the second %s is replaced by anyid passed as second parameter in the function, the third %s is replaced by 'sorttype passed as third parameter function eg. desc or asc'.
+Here, First, %I is replaced by 'any tablename passed in the first parameter in function', the second %s is replaced by anyid passed as the second parameter in the function, the third %s is replaced by 'sorttype' passed as third parameter function eg. desc or asc'.

 Method 2: Using the quote indent function

-The PostgreSQL quote_ident string function is used to make a given string with suitably double-quoted, so as it can be used as an valid identifier in an SQL statement string when required.
+The PostgreSQL quote_ident string function is used to make a given string with suitably double-quoted, so as it can be used as a valid identifier in an SQL statement string when required.

 quote_ident('Hello World'); // "Hello World"